State College Marijuana Possession Lawyer

 - If more than 30 grams of marijuana is possessed, then the charge is Simple Possession of Marijuana under 35 P.S.
 780-113(a)(16) and punishable by a maximum sentence of one year in jail and a $5,000 fine for a first offense – subsequent offenses can be punished by up to 3 years in jail and a $25,000 fine

-Contact a Penn State marijuana possession lawyer at (814) 689-9139 or via email for a free consultation.
+Contact an experienced State College marijuana possession lawyer at (814) 689-9139 or via email for a free consultation.